 where the Coulomb kernel $V_c$ includes only the bare Coulomb potential.
-In momentum space, the previous equation is a matrix equation for each momentum $\bq \in$ BZ, with the Coulomb kernel having matrix elements $(V_c)_{\bG \bG'} = v_c(\bq + \bG) \delta_{\bG \bG'}$, where the expression for the Fourier transformed Coulomb potential depends on the number of dimensions.
-Typically, \abinit calculations include exchange--correlation contributions to the Coulomb kernel~\cite{BerkeleyGW_2012,GPAW_review_2024,Martin_Reining_Ceperley_2016}, and eventually other terms accounting for relativistic effects such as spin, but doing so is beyond the scope of this work.
-Furthermore, \abinit calculations are done in 3D (using off-plane periodic images for 2D materials), whence the commonly used momentum-resolved Coulomb potential in the literature is the 3D one, for which
+In momentum space, the previous equation is a matrix equation for each momentum $\mathbf{q} \in$ BZ, with the Coulomb kernel having matrix elements $(V_c)_{\mathbf{G} \mathbf{G}'} = v_c(\mathbf{q} + \mathbf{G}) \delta_{\mathbf{G} \mathbf{G}'}$, where the expression for~the Fourier transformed Coulomb potential depends on the number of dimensions.
+Typically, \textit{ab initio} calculations \markup{exclude} exchange--correlation contributions to the Coulomb kernel~\cite{BerkeleyGW_2012,GPAW_review_2024,Martin_Reining_Ceperley_2016}, and eventually other terms accounting for relativistic effects such as spin can be included, but doing so is beyond the scope of this work.
+Furthermore, \textit{ab initio} calculations are done in 3D (using off-plane periodic images for 2D materials), whence the commonly used momentum-resolved Coulomb potential in the literature is the 3D one, for which